isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 These types allow the user to distinguish between owning and non-owning pointers and between pointers to a single object and pointers to the first element of a sequence.

-These "views" are never owners.
+These “views” are never owners.

 References are never owners.

 The names are mostly ISO standard-library style (lower case and underscore):

 * `T*`      // The `T*` is not an owner, may be null; assumed to be pointing to a single element.
-* `T&`      // The `T&` is not an owner and can never be a "null reference"; references are always bound to objects.
+* `T&`      // The `T&` is not an owner and can never be a “null reference”; references are always bound to objects.

-The "raw-pointer" notation (e.g. `int*`) is assumed to have its most common meaning; that is, a pointer points to an object, but does not own it.
+The “raw-pointer” notation (e.g. `int*`) is assumed to have its most common meaning; that is, a pointer points to an object, but does not own it.
 Owners should be converted to resource handles (e.g., `unique_ptr` or `vector<T>`) or marked `owner<T*>`.

 * `owner<T*>`   // a `T*` that owns the object pointed/referred to; may be `nullptr`.